-The Jamaica Iguana Recovery Program conducts nest monitoring, predator exclusion from protected nesting areas and head-starting hatchlings at Jamaica’s Hope Zoo.
+The Jamaica Iguana Recovery Program conducts nest monitoring, predator exclusion from protected nesting areas, and head-starting hatchlings at Jamaica’s Hope Zoo.
 Grand Cayman blue iguana populations have rebounded due to conservation interventions, but remain endangered.

-Pat Gives Back is a keeper-driven program supporting wildlife conservation primarily in Belize that includes Zoo-supported staff involvement in and support of in situ conservation and research, annual training workshops for Belize Zoo (former home of MCZ jaguar, Pat the Cat) staff, and public education about Belize wildlife.
+Pat Gives Back is a zookeeper-driven program supporting wildlife conservation primarily in Belize that includes Zoo-supported staff involvement in and support of in situ conservation and research, annual training workshops for Belize Zoo (former home of MCZ jaguar, Pat the Cat) staff, and public education about Belize wildlife.